mmurphy/golang-intro/chapter-one.md

  - golint  ``` go get github.com/golang/lint/golint ```
  - goimports ``` go get  golang.org/x/tools/cmd/goimports ```

+golint looks for common code style.
+Things such as documenting Exported functions. goimports formats your code correctly and also removes any unused imports.
+It will also try to resolve imports that haven't been added to the imports definition.

 What we just did and how go get works.
 The go get command takes the path to the package and expects a version controlled and accessible path.
 It then clones this source code into your
 $GOPATH/src directory ready for you to use in import paths as part of your projects.